 At each wave there is a sudden increase of pressure, and density, and temperature, a decrease in velocity, and a slight change in direction of the airflow.
 The thickness of a shock wave, through which these changes take place, is only of the order of 2 to 3 thousandths of a millimetre - they look thicker on photographs because it is not possible to get a perfectly plane shock wave in the experiment.
-The changes at the shock wave are irreversible, which is another way of saying that the high pressure behind the wave cannot be communicated to the lower pressure in front - messages can only go down stream.
+The changes at the shock wave are irreversible, which is another way of saying that the losses, which lead to wave drag, cannot be recovered.
 It is interesting to note, however, that the incipient waves only extend a short distance from the surface, and leaks are possible round the ends of the waves; as speed increases the waves extend and there is less and less possibility of such leaks.
-It is interesting to note, too, that the decrease in velocity, which occurs behind the shock wave. means that when an aircraft is moving through the air, and a shock wave is formed, the air behind the shock wave begins to move in the direction in which the aircraft is travelling.
+It is interesting to note, too, that the decrease in velocity, which occurs behind the shock wave, means that when an aircraft is moving through the air, and a shock wave is formed, the air behind the shock wave begins to move in the direction in which the aircraft is travelling.